nghiant2710/docs/beaglebone-green-wifi-python/content.md

-# What is Beaglebone-green-wifi-python?
+# What is beaglebone-green-wifi-python?

-The Python buildpack image for Python apps for Beaglebone Green.
+The Python buildpack image for Python apps for Beaglebone Green Wireless.

 # How to use this image